Towson University’s secondary education programs offers a strong academic foundation combined with transformative field experiences.

 As a middle school education major, you will choose two areas of academic content.
 Middle school certification programs are offered in these subject area combinations: English and math, English and science, English and social studies, math and science, math and social studies, and science and social studies.

-The Center for Professional Practice connects students to student teaching internships.
+The Center for Professional Practice connects students to internships.

 Students are admitted to the major after first being admitted to the university.
 Before being admitted to the middle school education major, students must first declare a “Pre-Middle School Education” major and complete the lower-level prerequisites and other requirements.